SeleniumHQ/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 setup with each supporting a different browser that the application to be tested must support.
 So, machine 1 has Internet Explorer 8, machine 2, Internet Explorer 9, machine 3 the latest Chrome, and machine 4 the latest Firefox.
-When the test suite is run, Selenium-Grid receives each test-browser combination and assigs each test to run against it's required browser.
+When the test suite is run, Selenium-Grid receives each test-browser combination and assigns each test to run against its required browser.

 In addition, one can have a grid of all the same browser, type and version.
 For instance, one could have a grid of 4 machines each running 3 instances of Firefox 12, allowing for a 'server-farm'